 Do I have to participate in a research study?

-No. You may satisfy the research experience requirement by summarizing research articles.
+No. You may satisfy the research experience requirement by annotating and reflecting on research articles.
 Please see the handout mentioned above.

 -